alinex/node-report/README.md

 contrast you may define the markup by yourself (see below) and use the `raw()` method to add it.

+Often the text output will look like the markdown and the console output sometimes, too.

 Settings to be done before using the reporter:

 ``` coffee